-Tax risk management and governance arrangements in the United Kingdom
+Tax risk management and governance arrangements

 The main duty of the SAO is to take reasonable steps to ensure the Group establishes and maintains appropriate tax accounting arrangements to enable the Group to fulfil its tax compliance obligations.

 The Board’s Audit Committee also includes taxation within its remit to monitor the effectiveness of internal financial controls, the external audit process and internal & external financial risks.

 The Group’s attitude to tax planning is to ensure it complies with all legal requirements but noting that there is always a degree of taxation risk.
 This arises due to factors including complex and changing tax legislation, the scope for disagreement over the interpretation of laws and the variety and volume of different taxes that affect the Group’s activities.
-These risks are managed as noted above and where there is uncertainty or complexity, external advice will be sought.
+These risks are managed as noted above and where there is uncertainty or complexity, external advice is sought.

 - making fair, accurate and timely disclosures in correspondence and returns;

-Approved by the Board of Acacium Group Ltd on 15 December 2021 for Financial Year 2022.
+Approved by the Board of Acacium Group Ltd on 19th DECEMBER 2022 for Financial Year 2023.